jonkislin/Type-on-Strap/pages/about.md

 [My resumé](/assets/resume.pdf)

 #### What do you do?
-Currently on the job hunt!
-While I search, I'm brushing up on SQL, javascript, and topics in machine learning and Natural Language Processing.
+As of September 2018, I'll be working as a consultant with Booz Allen Hamilton in Washington, D.C.

 #### What _can_ you do?
-I have training as a data scientist, customer service representative, and psychology researcher.
+I have training as a data scientist, customer service representative, coffeeshop barista, and psychology researcher.
 Some of the skills I've picked up along the way include: